 The first step for marketing success is accepting customer-centricity.

 This subtle but powerful shift in thinking opens up a whole new world of opportunities.
 The role of marketing evolves from a necessary evil, a task to be checked, a "hack" to be discovered, into a dialogue with the market, a process of discovery, development and distribution.

 Understanding that you are not the customer forces you to ask who the customer is, how best to solve their problems and how to communicate with them.

 Don't let the fear of finding out what your customers truly want or the arrogance of thinking they can't live without you hold you back.
 The humility that comes from letting go of your assumptions and accepting that you don't know what the customers want will set you up for success.

-Get new articles in your inbox.
-No spam, no fluff.
+Subscribe and get new articles in your inbox.